 When a company redeems a bond by paying back the money it borrowed, and you make a profit because the amount you paid for the bond is less than the amount the company paid you to redeem the bond, that profit should be included on your tax return (supplementary section) at item 24 Other income.
-See example 13 on the next page.
+See example 13.
 That profit is not treated as a capital gain.